MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/setup.md

 The Dynamics Admin Center appears.
 This is where you can install the solution and make other configurations.

-## Step 3: Install and configure the Dynamics 365 Guides (Preview) solution<a name="configure"></a>
+### Install and configure the Dynamics 365 Guides solution<a name="configure"></a>

 In the [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)] PC application, you can upload your own 3D files, as well as videos and 2D images.
 Many of these files will be larger than 5 MB, so you need to change the maximum file size for files that are uploaded.
 To do this, you'll change the setting for the email attachment size to 128 MB (131072 KB).

-1. Go to the [Dynamics 365 Administration Center](https://port.crm.dynamics.com/G/Instances/InstancePicker.aspx), and sign in with the user credentials you created when you signed up for the [!include[pn-dyn-365-guides-preview](../includes/pn-dyn-365-guides-preview.md)].
+1. Go to the [Dynamics 365 Administration Center](https://port.crm.dynamics.com/G/Instances/InstancePicker.aspx) and sign in with the user credentials that have admin permissions for [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)].

 2. Select the newly created [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)] instance from the list of instances, and then select **Open** as shown here: